urbanjost/M_framework/README.md

 end program M_test_suite_M_intrinsics
 ```
-The default output looks like this (note if not calls to unit_check routines are made
+The default output looks like this (note if no calls to unit_check routines are made
 between start and done the procedure gets an "UNTESTED" entry to remind you to make
-some tests ..
+some tests ..).
 ```text
 check:       sqrt                 SUCCESS : check table of values
 check:       sqrt                 SUCCESS : got 5.0000000000000000 expected 5.0000000000000000